A Connecticut Yankee in King Arthur's Court: Introduction to the "stranger"

-The Takeover
+The takeover

-After being made "the Boss," Hank learns about medieval practices and superstitions.
-Having superior knowledge, he is able to outdo the alleged sorcerers and miracle-working church officials.
-At one point, soon after the eclipse, people began gathering, hoping to see Hank perform another miracle.
-Merlin, jealous of Hank having replaced him both as the king's principal adviser and as the most powerful sorcerer of the realm, begins spreading rumors that Hank is a fake and cannot supply another miracle.
-Hank secretly manufactures gunpowder and a lightning rod, plants explosive charges in Merlin's tower, and places the lightning rod at the top and runs a wire to the explosive charges.
-He then announces (when storms are frequent) that he will soon call down fire from heaven and destroy Merlin's tower, challenging Merlin to use his sorcery to prevent it.
-Of course, Merlin's "incantations" fail utterly to prevent lightning from striking the rod, triggering the explosive charges, and leveling the tower, further diminishing Merlin's reputation.
+Hank learns about medieval practices and superstitions.
+With his superior knowledge, he is able to outdo alleged sorcerers and miracle-working church officials.
+Soon after the eclipse, people begin gathering, hoping to see Hank perform another miracle.
+Merlin, jealous of Hank having replaced him as both the king's principal adviser and the most powerful sorcerer of the realm, begins spreading rumors that Hank is a fake.
+Hank secretly manufactures gunpowder and a lightning rod, plants explosive charges in Merlin's tower, places the lightning rod at the top, and runs a wire to the explosive charges.
+He then announces that he will soon call down fire from heaven and destroy Merlin's tower, challenging Merlin to use his sorcery to prevent it.
+Lightning strikes the rod, triggering the explosive charges and leveling the tower, further diminishing Merlin's reputation.

-Hank Morgan, in his position as King's Minister, uses his authority and his modern knowledge to industrialize the country behind the back of the rest of the ruling class.
-His assistant is Clarence, a young boy he meets at court, whom he educates and gradually lets in on most of his secrets, and eventually comes to rely on heavily.
-Hank sets up secret schools, which teach modern ideas and modern English, thereby removing the new generation from medieval concepts and secretly constructs hidden factories, which produce modern tools and weapons.
-He carefully selects the individuals he allows to enter his factories and schools, seeking to select only the most promising and least indoctrinated in medieval ideas, favoring selection of the young and malleable whenever possible.
+Hank uses his authority and knowledge to industrialize the country behind the backs of the ruling class.
+His assistant is Clarence, whom he educates, gradually lets in on most of his secrets, and eventually comes to rely on heavily.
+Hank sets up schools to teach 20th-century ideas and modern English, thereby removing the new generation from the stricture of medieval life, and constructs hidden factories to produce modern tools and weapons.
+He carefully selects the individuals he allows to enter his factories and schools.